CANESTEN BIFONAZOLE CREAM

 • Swelling of your lips, face, throat or tongue.

 • Weakness, feeling dizzy or faint.

-After you apply the cream, you might experience the
+After you apply the cream, you might experience the following symptoms:

 • Slight irritation or burning.

 If this is intolerable, stop treatment and see your doctor as soon as possible.

 Canesten Bifonazole Cream may cause a local skin irritation which can be very similar to the